 1. Maine Coons Fur

-If you own a black Maine Coon, pay particular attention to your Coons skin and fur during the hotter Summer months, because they are prone to sunburn.
-Make sure they always have access to fresh water, and shade, to prevent them becoming overheated.
+If you own a black Maine Coon, pay particular attention to your Coons skin and fur during the hotter summer months, because they are prone to sunburn.
+Make sure they always have access to fresh water, and shade, to prevent them from becoming overheated.

 Warning signs that your black Maine Coon is suffering from sunburn: